mstksg/inCode/copy/entries/dependent-haskell-1.md

 ~~~

 Now that we have an actual value-level *structure* (the list of `Proxy`s), we
-can now essentially "pattern match" on `hs`, the type --- if it's empty, we'll
+can now morally "pattern match" on `hs`, the type --- if it's empty, we'll
 get the `ØNL` constructor when we use `natList`, otherwise we'll get the
 `(:<#)` constructor, etc.